rtp-aws/user_group_plan_aws/event_template.md

 # Create a linkedin post

 ```
-20220424
+20220501

 Today at 11:00am EDT rtp-aws.org will have a weekly workshop.
-The topic of discussion is IWD prep day 6.
-We are continuin
-g to go over the mxnet fashionNIST image classification example which is the basis of the IWD presentation.
+The topic of discussion is IWD prep day 7.
+We are continuing to go over the mxnet fashionNIST image classification example which is the basis of the IWD presentation.

 https://www.rtp-aws.org/about.html